costacode/upload-files/README.md

 ### Current issues

 -   Hot reloading is not supported (yet) by MiniCssExtractPlugin v0.4.1, so the page has to be refrehed to see changes

+### CSS conventions

+-   Use camelCase for naming classes